 Our customers include researchers at academic laboratories, government agencies, and biotechnology, pharmaceutical, and other life science companies in the United States.
-Our customers also include three foreign distribution partners.
-During 2010, we continued to commercialize PCT with sales, and/or leases of our instrumentation to customers in all of these categories.
-Our goal in 2011 is to continue our market penetration in these target groups and releasing products in our publicized product pipeline.
+Our customers also include five foreign distribution partners.
+During 2009, we continued to commercialize PCT with sales, and/or leases of our instrumentation to customers in all of these categories.
+Our goal in 2010 is to continue our market penetration in these target groups.
 We also feel that there is a significant opportunity to sell and/or lease additional Barocycler instrumentation to additional laboratories at current customer institutions.